InClassToday/record-builder/README.md

 The specific use cases we wanted to accommodate in this fork are:

 1. Allow extending generated builder classes so we can add things like jackson annotations, default values, helper methods, etc.
-2. Add code to the generated build methods to validate required that required fields (based on annotations) are present.

 ## What is RecordBuilder